-With an increased focus on intermodal traffic, the Canadian railway industry has undergone massive changes in recent years.
+With an increased focus on domestic intermodal traffic, the Canadian railway industry has undergone massive changes in recent years.

 And now that the industry is ready to recover its losses and welcome new players into the game, it’s essential to explore the steps required before executing this type of supply chain shipping for your company.

 Rail Shipping Canada Considerations